China says it signs security pact with Solomon Islands | Politics

 - China

+"We are concerned about the lack of transparency with which this agreement has been developed, noting its potential to undermine stability in our region," she said in a statement on Tuesday evening.
+Australia's national broadcaster ABC reported an announcement would be made by Solomon Islands Prime Minister Manasseh Sogavare in the coming days.

-Earlier on Tuesday the Pacific islands nation was told that China would send officials to the Solomons next month to sign cooperation pacts.
-Although the Chinese embassy and Solomon Islands officials had previously initialled a security pact that would allow Chinese police to protect infrastructure and social order, ministers had not yet signed it.
+Earlier on Tuesday the parliament of the Pacific islands nation was told that China would send officials to the Solomons next month to sign cooperation pacts.
+Although the Chinese embassy and Solomon Islands officials had previously initialled the security pact that would allow Chinese police to protect infrastructure and social order, ministers had not yet signed it.

-Last week, Zed Seselja, Australia's minister for international development and the Pacific, visited Honiara to ask Prime Minister Manasseh Sogavare not to sign the framework pact.
+Last week, Zed Seselja, Australia's minister for international development and the Pacific, visited Honiara to ask Sogavare not to sign the security pact.
 On Monday, the White House said a high-level U.S. delegation including Indo-Pacific coordinator Kurt Campbell would also travel to Honiara this week to discuss concerns about China, as well as the reopening of a U.S. embassy.

 "Deliberate attempts to inflate tensions and mobilise rival camps are also doomed to fail," Wang, the Chinese spokesman, said on Tuesday, when asked about the U.S. officials' scheduled visit.
 Honiara's parliament was told by Douglas Ete, chairman of the public accounts committee and lawmaker for East Honiara, that Chinese foreign ministry officials would arrive next month.